aaron13100/404solution/README.md

 ## Changelog ##

+## Version 1.6.1 ##
+* FIX: In some cases editing multiple captured 404s was not possible (when header information was already sent to the browser by a different plugin).

 ## Version 1.6.0 ##
 * Improvement: Allow the default 404 page to be the "home page."
 * Improvement: Add a debug and error log file for Dave.